nilsolav/SIPG_impactanalysis/README.md

 Reads the `ICESfiles.pk` and download the full text articles and store the pdfs in the `/pdf/` directory.

 ## ICESwordcloud.py
-Extract the text from the pdf's.
+Extract the text from the pdf's and store extracted text to individual pickle files in the `/pdf/` directory.

 ## ICES wordcloud_2.py
 Generate the word clouds based on the extracted texts.